 Part 1: Top of the Trace: The Natchez Trace Parkway - Tennessee and Alabama Part 2: Middle of the Trace: The Natchez Trace Parkway - Top Half of Mississippi

 The Mississippi section of the Natchez Trace Parkway is 308.8 miles long.
-I have divided Mississippi approximately in half, this post covers the Southern section of the Mississippi Trace from milepost #160 to to the end at Natchez.
+I have divided Mississippi approximately in half.
+This post covers the southern section of the Mississippi Trace from milepost #160 to the end at Natchez.

-When traveling the Natchez Trace Parkway the milepost markers will be found on the east side of the road.
-I am traveling The Trace backward counting down the mile-markers.
-For your own trip planning, you can download Natchez Trace Maps here.
-Copies of the Official Natchez Trace Map can easily be found along the Parkway, as well.
+The Natchez Trace Parkway's milepost markers are on the east side of the road.
+I am traveling the Trace backward, counting down the mile markers.
+For your trip planning, you can download Natchez Trace Maps here.
+Copies of the Official Natchez Trace Map can also be found along the Parkway.
 Please don’t travel the Trace without one, you will miss so much.
 Part 3: Natchez Trace Parkway Highlights

 #122.6 - River Bend

-River Bend with its views of the Pearl River is one of the prettiest picnic spots along the Natchez Trace.
-It's well worth a quick drive through even if it’s not lunchtime.
+With its views of the Pearl River, River Bend is one of the prettiest picnic spots along the Natchez Trace.
+It's well worth a quick drive-through.

-The Pearl River was initially discovered in 1698 by the French Explorer, Pierre LeMoyne Sieur d’Iberville, who sailed into the mouth of the river and found pearls.
-He named it “River of Pearls.”
-The last 75 miles of the Pearl River has been the boundary between Mississippi and Louisiana since 1812. #122 - Cypress Swamp
+The Pearl River was discovered in 1698 by the French Explorer Pierre LeMoyne Sieur d’Iberville.
+He sailed into the mouth of the river and found pearls, which he named the “River of Pearls.”
+The last 75 miles of the Pearl River have been the boundary between Mississippi and Louisiana since 1812. #122 - Cypress Swamp

 Six small burial mounds built during the Late Woodland and Early Mississippian periods (circa 800 to 1100 A.D.) are located here.

-Mound 2, is near the parking lot.
+Mound 2 is near the parking lot.
 This elongated mound is 110 feet long x 60 feet wide and 4 feet high.
-An excavation in 1964, revealed that it is three mounds in one.
-The first two mounds were built side by side and with the third being built in the middle creating a more oblong mound.
-These mounds were constructed in different phases: phase one during the Late Woodland period and the second phase considerably later during the Mississippian period. #54.8 - Rocky Springs
+An excavation in 1964 revealed that it is three mounds in one.
+The first two mounds were built side by side, with the third being built in the middle, creating a more oblong mound.
+These mounds were constructed in phases: phase one during the Late Woodland period and the second phase considerably later during the Mississippian period. #54.8 - Rocky Springs

-The Methodist church, built in 1837; and a small graveyard are all that remains of the town of Rocky Springs, Mississippi.
+The Methodist church, built in 1837, and a small graveyard are all that remains of Rocky Springs, Mississippi.
 In the late 1790s, this town grew up around Rocky Spring, a watering hole, along the Natchez Trace.
-By 1860, 2616 people lived here; the settlement included three merchants, four physicians, four teachers, three clergy and 13 artisans; and it supported 54 cotton planters with 28 overseers and over 2000 slaves in approximately at 25 square mile area.
+By 1860, 2616 people lived here; the settlement included three merchants, four physicians, four teachers, three clergy, and 13 artisans, and it supported 54 cotton planters with 28 overseers and over 2000 slaves in an approximately 25 square mile area.

-During the Civil War the town started to decline, a letter written in 1863 states, “My slaves, horses, and mules are carried off.
+During the Civil War, the town started declining; a letter in 1863 states, “My slaves, horses, and mules are carried off.
 My fence is torn down and my crops destroyed.”
 In the summer and fall of 1878, yellow fever struck the area; there were 180 cases and 43 deaths.
-Although Rocky Springs attempted to recover from the yellow fever epidemic; the boll weevils migrated through in the early 1900s devastating the cotton crops, and the natural spring started to dry up.
-After that, the population declined rapidly putting an end to this once prosperous rural community.
+Although Rocky Springs attempted to recover from the yellow fever epidemic, the boll weevils migrated through in the early 1900s, devastating the cotton crops, and the natural spring started to dry up.
+After that, the population declined rapidly, ending this once-prosperous rural community.
 The last store closed its doors in 1930.
-The church still held services until 2010 when its congregation became too small.
+The church still held services until 2010, when its congregation became too small.
 Rocky Springs is now considered a ghost town. #52.4 Owens Creek Waterfall

 #41.5 Sunken Trace

-With the exposed tree roots and surrounding land towering over my head, this section of the Trace felt eerie to me.
-I don’t know if it was the informational board at the trailhead that put the thoughts in my head, my overactive imagination or a combination of both; but it was as if I could feel the spirits of the travelers passing me as I hiked through this narrow channel.
+With the exposed tree roots and surrounding land towering over me, this section of the Trace felt eerie.
+I don’t know if it was the informational board at the trailhead that triggered my thoughts, my overactive imagination, or a combination of both, but it was as if I could feel the spirits of the travelers passing me as I hiked through this narrow channel.

 This deeply eroded section of the Sunken Trace is only about a hundred yards long.
-Your instinct will be to read the sign and then follow the path straight to a narrow, short but steep trail down.
-If you walk this complete section of trace, it gently curves back around and leads up to the parking lot.
-A less able person might find it easier to walk it backward or take the easier way both in and out.
+Your instinct will be to read the sign and then follow the path straight to a narrow, short, but steep trail down.
+If you walk this complete trace section, it gently curves back around and leads up to the parking lot.
+A less able person might find it easier to walk backward or take the easier way in and out.
 If so, after reading the signage, turn left and walk to the end of the sidewalk off into the grass to the right.
-Don’t pass this stop up, other than the drive-able sections of the trace in Tennessee; this is the most easily accessible section of the Old Trace that is most authentic to what the Kaintucks experienced. #37 Exit Trace for Side Trip to Rodney Ghost Town
+Don’t pass this stop up; other than the drive-able sections of the trace in Tennessee, this is the most easily accessible section of the Old Trace that is most authentic to what the Kaintucks experienced. #37 Exit Trace for Side Trip to Rodney Ghost Town

-If you have time, you might want to visit Rodney, Mississippi.
+If you have time, visit Rodney, Mississippi.
 Here's my blog post about Rodney so you can decide: Rodney Ghost Town: A Mississippi Just Off the Trace Drive

 #15.5 Mount Locust Plantation & Inn

 Originally built by John Blommart, he was jailed, losing his home and fortune after leading a failed rebellion against the Spanish.
-William Ferguson and his wife, Paulina purchased the house in 1784.
-They operated the farm until William’s death in 1801.
+William Ferguson and his wife, Paulina, purchased the house in 1784.
+They operated the farm until William died in 1801.
 Shortly after William passed, Paulina married one of the farm’s overseers, James Chamberlain.
 They continued to farm the land.
 By 1785, the Natchez Trace was in heavy use by the Kaintucks on their way home from Natchez, and Mount Locust just happened to be located a day’s walk from town.
-Such a perfect location right on the Trace, I imagine many men stopped here begging for food and lodging knowing it would be their last chance before hitting the wilderness.
-The Ferguson's decided to turn their home into a stand (inn).
+Such a perfect location right on the Trace.
+I imagine many men stopped here begging for food and lodging, knowing it would be their last chance before hitting the wilderness.
+The Fergusons decided to turn their home into a stand (inn).

-Corn is one of the plantation staples; the family offered a meal of corn mush and milk and allowed the men to sleep on the porches and grounds, for .25 cents.
+Corn was a plantation staple; the family offered a meal of corn mush and milk and allowed the men to sleep on the porches and grounds for .25 cents.
 While pretty crude offerings, this was considered a luxury to the Kaintucks.

-Sometime after 1810, James passes, Pauline and her 11 children continue to live comfortably and successfully run the farm and stand.
-By the mid-1820s with the invention of the steamboat, traffic on the Trace is all but gone.
-Pauline’s stand becomes an inn, catering to the residents of Natchez looking for a little rural solitude.
+Although James passed away sometime after 1810, Pauline and her 11 children continued to live comfortably and successfully ran the farm and stand.
+By the mid-1820s, with the invention of the steamboat, traffic on the Trace was all but gone.
+Pauline’s stand became an inn, catering to the residents of Natchez who were looking for a little rural solitude.
 Pauline died in 1849, at the age of 80, twelve years before the Civil War.
 The children continued to live here, but with the end of the plantation, Mount Locust began a slow decline.
-Five generations of Chamberlains lived at Mount Locust with the last one leaving in 1944.
-In 1954, the park service began restoring Mount Locust to its 1820 appearance.
+Five generations of Chamberlains lived at Mount Locust, with the last one leaving in 1944.
+In 1954, the park service restored Mount Locust to its 1820 appearance.

 If you plan to visit, check with the Park Service for hours.
-At the time that I wrote this, the hours were Thursday through Sunday from 9 to 4:30.
+When I wrote this, the hours were Thursday through Sunday from 9 to 4:30.

 #10.3 Emerald Mound

-A massive mound, Emerald Mound is the second largest ceremonial mound in the United States.
-Monk’s Mound in Cahokia, Illinois is the largest.
+Emerald Mound is a massive ceremonial mound and the second-largest in the United States, after Monk’s Mound in Cahokia, Illinois.

 Named Emerald Mound in the 1850s because it sat on the property of the Emerald Plantation.
 This mound was built during the Mississippian Period between 1200 to 1730.
-It is 35-foot high and covers 8 acres; measuring 770 feet by 435 feet at its base.
-Two secondary mounds sit atop the central mound bring the overall height up to 60 feet tall. #8.7 Old Trace
+It is 35 feet high and covers 8 acres, measuring 770 feet by 435 feet at its base.
+Two secondary mounds sit atop the central mound, bringing the overall height up to 60 feet tall. #8.7 Old Trace

 I love old cemeteries!
-This was my favorite family plot that I found along the Trace.
-It’s not listed anywhere in the Parkway information but if you hunt around you can find small plots like this all along the Trace.
+This was my favorite family plot along the Trace.
+It’s not listed anywhere in the Parkway information, but if you hunt around, you can find small plots like this all along the Trace.
 I thought this cemetery was hauntingly beautiful.

 0 Comments